Towards Generalizable Robotic Manipulation in Dynamic Environments: Dynamic-Aware VLA

 To effectively operate in dynamic environments, our model requires a comprehensive understanding of both spatial context and temporal evolution.
 Therefore, the input space comprises three key components: a long-term language instruction, current multi-view observations, and a historical dynamic context.
 The language instruction $l$ acts as the overarching task specification, guiding the manipulation policy.
 Concurrently, the current multi-view images serve as spatial visual prompts, providing dense observations of the immediate workspace.
 Capturing historical scene dynamics is crucial for reacting to moving objects.

 To efficiently encode this dynamics, we introduce a compact dynamic context representation.
 We sample $h$ historical third-person frames at a fixed stride and apply a spatial compression operator.
 Instead of directly stacking raw historical frames, which forces the network to implicitly deduce temporal changes, we compute optical flow maps across these compressed frames.
 Optical flow provides intuitive and explicit motion states, making it significantly easier for the policy to learn dynamic patterns.
-These flow maps are processed alongside the current multi-view visual input through Qwen3-VL visual encoder, forming the observation history $o_{t-h:t}$ that supplies the model with explicit dense motion cues.
-This design supplies the model with explicit dense motion cues, enabling the policy to accurately estimate object motion trends.
+These flow maps are processed alongside the current multi-view visual input through the Qwen3-VL visual encoder, forming the observation history $o_{t-h:t}$ that supplies the model with explicit dense motion cues, enabling the policy to accurately estimate object motion trends.